 Deutsche Bahn: Terminology-Driven AI Applications

 Tom Winter (Deutsche Bahn and President of the DTT) illustrated in his session how terminology boosts AI applications.
 Through already simple synonym expansion the intranet search engines are now more meaningful (a search for the unofficial Schaffner, now finds even documents where only the approved Zugbegleiter was used).
-Other applications are automatic pre-processing of incoming requests in a customer query-answering system or even improving Alexa driven speech interaction at ticket vending machines … who says terminology is still a niche application?
+Other applications are automatic pre-processing of incoming requests in a customer query-answering system or even improving Alexa driven speech interaction at ticket vending machines…who says terminology is still a niche application?

 From Language to Knowledge

 I am excited about the evolution of the DTT in recent years.
 How many more participants will we see in spring 2020?
 I am convinced the more the DTT community continues to leave the pure documentation niche and the more the focus moves onto areas that our customer Liebherr or Tom Winter have illustrated, the relevance and awareness level of the community will continue to grow.
-So that the organisers can again proudly announce: Ausgebucht – no more seats left!
+So that the organisers can once again proudly announce: Ausgebucht – no more seats left!